bcgsc/mavis/docs/background/theory.md

 Given that we expect mutations and therefore abnormal fragment sizes, we use a modified method to calculate the **median standard deviation** (see code below).
-We calculate the squared distance away from the median for each fragment and then take a fraction of this to be \'normal\' variation.
+We calculate the squared distance away from the median for each fragment and then take a fraction of this to be 'normal' variation.
 So the most abnormal portion is ignored, assuming it is supposed to be abnormal.
 This results in a calculation as follows.